google-code-export/los-cocos/branches/b_sphinx/README_branch_b_sphinx.txt

 Changelog:

-r1263 fix traceback when autodoc attempts to handle cocos_particle r1262 adds readme_issues_b_sphinx.txt to not forget pending issues r1261 updating dev noted
+r1264 flag a sphinx run with sys.is_cocos_sphinx instead of sys.is_epydoc r1263 fix traceback when autodoc attempts to handle cocos_particle r1262 adds readme_issues_b_sphinx.txt to not forget pending issues r1261 updating dev noted